-These discovery rules do not apply to the following types of actions: ERISA or other action for review on an administrative record; petition for habeas corpus; prisoner civil case where prisoner is unrepresented; an action to enforce or quash an administrative summons or subpoena; an action by the United States to recover benefit payments or student loans; and, an action to enforce an arbitration award.
+These discovery rules do not apply to the following types of actions: ERISA or other action for review on an administrative record; petition for habeas corpus; prisoner civil case where the prisoner is self-represented; an action to enforce or quash an administrative summons or subpoena; an action by the United States to recover benefit payments or student loans; and an action to enforce an arbitration award.

 B. EFFICIENT DISCOVERY